 An Air India official, speaking on condition of anonymity, told Agence France-Presse rats on planes are a ‘common phenomenon’ worldwide and they could ‘get in anywhere’, although they normally sneak onto aircraft via catering vehicles loaded with food.

-For the complete protection from pest infestation, we provide a permanent solution.
+For the complete protection from pest infestation we provide a permanent solution.
 We at C Tech Corporation have come up with an effective solution.
 The products are developed with a base of green technology.
-We have Rodrepel™ an extremely low at toxicity, non-carcinogenic and non-mutagenic compound, non-hazardous, non-dangerous and environmentally safe rodent repellent.
+We have RodrepelTM an extremely low toxicity and extremely low hazard and eco-friendly, non-dangerous and environmentally safe rodent repellent.

 Contact us at firstname.lastname@example.org if you’re facing problems with rodents and get best remedies to combat the pest menace.